8 Great Benefits of Project-Based Learning

 For example, our youngest students in kindergarten were asked to consider topics such as:

-And our seventh-graders are deeply engaged in questions around how their personal choices affect their immediate community.
+And our seventh-graders are deeply engaged in questions about how their personal choices affect their immediate community.
 There are opportunities for meaningful engagement at every grade level for Pardes students.

 Experience the Benefits of Project-Based Learning Firsthand

-One of the best ways to understand the benefits of PBL is to learn about it first hand.
-While our school year has come to an end, we welcome the opportunity to further share the importance of PBL within our curriculum.
+One of the best ways to understand the benefits of PBL is to learn about it firsthand.
 Schedule a virtual meeting and tour to see how PBL can positively impact your child’s development and love of learning.